Kivithedog/CHATGPT-Diary/ChatGPT_Coding_Diary_Template.md

 # Example prompt to ChatGPT:
 How can I optimize this sorting function for large datasets?
 ```
+can i use spotify to acsess songs
+why not
+can i use youtube
+how?
+can i scrape data
 ---

 ## 4. **ChatGPT's Suggestions/Code Changes**